aychamahdi/asbestos-types-history-and-global-uses/asbestos-types-history-and-global-use.md

 ##
 - A **silicate** is a salt or ester of silicic acid.
 Most commonly this is a silica oxide anion which combines with a cation.
 - A **mineral** is a naturally occuring chemical compound.
 Silicate minerals make up over 90% of the earth's crust.
-- **Asbestiform** refers to the form of a mineral in which ultra‐fine single crystal fibers (fibrils) occur in bundles that can be separated into increasingly finer fiber bundles.
+- **Asbestiform** refers to the form of a mineral in which ultra-fine single crystal fibers (fibrils) occur in bundles that can be separated into increasingly finer fiber bundles.

 ## Where does asbestos come from?